 We participate in HealthInfoNet, Maine’s statewide health information exchange.
-HealthInfoNet combines information from separate healthcare sites to create a single electronic patient health record.
-This allows approved healthcare providers to quickly access the information they need to make better decisions about their patients’ care, especially in an emergency.
+HealthInfoNet combines links and information from separate healthcare sites to create a single electronic patient health record.
+This allows approved healthcare providers to quickly access the information they need to make better decisions about their patient’s care, especially in an emergency.

 HealthInfoNet is a Maine-based nonprofit.
 Only medical professionals involved in your care have access to your record in HealthInfoNet.
 To learn more, please visit HealthInfoNet’s website.

 If you prefer not to have your information available to your healthcare providers using the health information exchange, you may opt-out online or by filling out this form and mailing it to HealthInfoNet.